pennlabs/pcr/README.md

 Next, copy `local_settings.py_default` to `local_settings.py` and modify as needed.

+Next, export your PCR_AUTH_TOKEN via `$ export PCR_AUTH_TOKEN=mytoken`.
+Note, in order to not have to type this in at each session, you may wish to add that line to the bottom of your bash profile.

-To run the server, run:
+Finally, to run the server, run:

 ```
 python manage.py runserver --settings=local_settings